PROPOSALS FOR NEW LARGE AND LONG PROGRAMS SOLICITED FOR 2024

 Proposals for Gemini Observatory Large and Long Programs (LLPs) are accepted annually, with a Call for Letters of Intent to Propose issued in early December of the year preceding the start of the new programs.
-New LLP proposals are now solicited for 2023.
+New LLP proposals are now solicited for 2024.
 Letters of intent to propose are due on February 12, 9am HST, 2024.
 UPDATE: with the added availability of MAROON-X (for 5 semesters) at Gemini North, the deadline for LoI has been extended to February 20, 9am HST.
-More information if given in the 2023 Call.
+More information if given in the 2024 Call.

 Large and long programs (hereafter "large programs" or LLPs) are Principal Investigator-defined and -driven programs that, as a guideline, either require significantly more time than a partner typically approves for a single program or extend over two to six semesters, or both.
-Large programs are expected to promote collaborations across the partnership's communities, to have significant scientific impact, and normally to provide a homogeneous data set, potentially for more general use.
+Large programs are expected to promote collaborations, to have significant scientific impact, and normally to provide a homogeneous data set, potentially for more general use.
 Proposals for Large and Long programs will usually be accepted annually.

 The participating partners (currently US and Canada) will make available up to 20% of their time at each Gemini telescope for LLPs, over each of the next 6 semesters from the start of LLP execution.
 Principal Investigators (PIs) of LLPs must be based in an institution of one of the participating partner countries.
 There is no restriction on Co-Investigators.
-Potential investigators shall be encouraged to collaborate across the participating partnership.
-The LLPs are designed to enable large multi-partner collaboration programs and/or programs running across multiple semesters to be reviewed within a single time allocation process.
+The LLPs are designed to enable large programs and/or programs running across multiple semesters to be reviewed within a single time allocation process.

 PIs who propose for LLPs have additional requirements, including submission of a letter of intent, development of a management and data plan, and consideration of added value to the astronomical community through data products, software, or other outcomes.
 Successful PIs must additionally report on their progress annually.
 Beginning with newly accepted LLPs in 2018, each program will be required to deliver processed data within one year of the end of the original LLP term, to be hosted on the Gemini Observatory Archive.